ckormanyos/wide-integer/README.md

-Wide-integer also features basic realizations of several elementary and number theoretical functions such as root finding, random distribution, Miller-Rabin primality testing, greatest common denominator (GCD) and more.
+Wide-integer also features basic realizations of several elementary and number theoretical functions such as root finding, random distribution, Miller-Rabin primality testing, greatest common denominator (GCD), least common multiplier (LCM) and more.

 Inclusion of a single C++14 header file is all that is needed for using wide-integer,